Your First Visit

 Each individual orthodontic problem is unique and deserves personalized attention.
 On your initial visit to our office, Dr. Schuberth will perform a comprehensive visual examination of the teeth, jaws and face and any concerns that you may have will be discussed.
 Orthodontic problems, which can result from genetic and environmental factors, must be properly diagnosed before treatment begins.
 A proper diagnosis involves x-rays, dental impressions and photographs that will enable Dr. Schuberth to make informative decisions about what type of appliance will deliver the best results.
 These diagnostic records are usually taken at the initial appointment by our friendly staff or can be scheduled at a subsequent appointment.
 Dr. Schuberth will review his findings with you and financial options will be discussed during a comprehensive consultation appointment.

-Our objective is to make sure your visits with us will be pleasant and informative.
+Our objective is to make sure your visits with us will be easy and informative.
 Your initial appointment will consist of an examination and a discussion of potential treatment options.
 This important visit will address the orthodontic needs of you or your child.

 Please assist us by providing the following information, if available, at the time of your first visit: